Brandon864/Truck_manager/README.md

                             TRUCK MANAGER
- Is a Python-based web application designed to streamline logistics operations by managing trucks, drivers, and deliveries.
+ It is a Python-based web application designed to streamline logistics operations by managing trucks, drivers, and deliveries.
 Built with Flask, the website provides an intuitive platform for tracking delivery workflows through distinct stages: Pending, Goods Picked, In Transit, and Delivered.
 It features user authentication, a responsive UI styled with a custom color palette and Font Awesome icons for enhanced usability.
-Users can add and view trucks, assign drivers, schedule deliveries, and monitor progress, all backed by SQLite for persistent data storage.
+Users can add and view trucks, assign drivers, schedule deliveries, and track progress, all backed by SQLite for reliable and persistent data storage.

                             FEATURES
     1. User Authentication
-        .Secure Login/Register:
+        Secure Login/Register:

     2. Delivery Workflow
-        .Pending: when a delivery has been created
+        Pending: when a delivery has been created

         Goods Picked: When the goods have been picked